ballerina-platform/module-ballerina-edi/README.md

 ## Define EDI Schema

-Before utilizing the EDI parser, it is imperative to establish the structure of the EDI data intended for import.
-Developers can leverage the [Ballerina EDI Schema Specification](./docs/specs/SchemaSpecification.md) for guidance.
-This specification delineates the fundamental elements necessary to describe an EDI schema, encompassing attributes such as name, delimiters, segments, field definitions, components, sub-components, and additional configuration options.
+Before utilizing the EDI parser, it is crucial to define the structure of the EDI data intended for import.
+Developers can refer the [Ballerina EDI Schema Specification](./docs/specs/SchemaSpecification.md) for guidance.
+This specification outlines the essential elements necessary to describe an EDI schema, covering attributes such as name, delimiters, segments, field definitions, components, sub-components, and additional configuration options.

 As an illustrative example, consider the following EDI schema definition for a _simple order_, assumed to be stored as "schema.json":